RajanMaheshwari/LocationManager/README.md

 # LocationManager
-Location Manager is a library written in Swift 5.0 for iOS which handles the location features provided by Apple.
-It is fairly simple to use where you can just get your current location, current address, custom location and custom address by just a single method call.
+Location Manager is a library written in Swift for iOS which handles the location features provided by Apple.
+It is fairly simple to use where you can get your current location, current address, custom location and custom address by just a single method call.

 #Requirements